jboss-developer/jboss-sandbox-quickstarts/ejb-security-plus/README.md

 1. Open a command line and navigate to the root of the JBoss server directory.
 2. The following shows the command line to start the server:

-		For Linux:   JBOSS_HOME/bin/standalone.sh
+		For Linux:   EAP_HOME/bin/standalone.sh
-		For Windows: JBOSS_HOME\bin\standalone.bat
+		For Windows: EAP_HOME\bin\standalone.bat

 Build and Deploy the Quickstart
 -------------------------

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
-See [Build and Deploy the Quickstarts](https://github.com/jboss-developer/jboss-eap-quickstarts#build-and-deploy-the-quickstarts) for complete instructions and additional options._
+See [Build and Deploy the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/BUILD_AND_DEPLOY.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._

 1. Make sure you have started the JBoss Server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.